-As soon as most people sign up to an event, the first question on their mind will be “What’s a good IRONMAN time?”.
+As soon as most people sign up to an event, they will want to know what a competitive time is.
 They want a target to work towards, and often want to avoid feeling embarrassed.

 Before we kick off I want to reassure you something.
 Any finish is a good IRONMAN time.
 You will have successfully swam 3.8KM in open water, cycled for 180KM and ran a marathon at the end.
-That’s incredible, and any finish is a good result.
+That’s incredible, and you should be proud of any finish.

 However, this doesn’t answer your question.
-If you want a good finish time, what does that look like?
+If you want a competitive IRONMAN time, what does that look like?
 Let’s break it down by discipline.

 The swim is the discipline which strikes fear into the heart of most triathletes.
 Some will blitz round the 3.8KM in under an hour while others will come very close to, or miss the 2:20 cutoff.